alexnimo/Nimo-Awesome_repo/README.md

    <li>Supply Chain Goat - provides a training ground to practice implementing countermeasures specific to the software supply chain: https://github.com/step-security/supply-chain-goat</li>
    <li>oidc-ssrf - evil OIDC server: the OpenID Configuration URL returns a 307 to cause SSRF: https://github.com/doyensec/oidc-ssrf</li>
   <li>PurpleCloud - Pentest Cyber Range for a small Active Directory Domain.
 Automated templates for building your own Pentest/Red Team/Cyber Range in the Azure cloud: https://github.com/iknowjason/PurpleCloud </li>
   <li>BadBlood - fills a Microsoft Active Directory Domain with a structure and thousands of objects: https://github.com/davidprowe/BadBlood</li>
     <li>Detection Lab - this lab has been designed with defenders in mind.
 Its primary purpose is to allow the user to quickly build a Windows domain that comes pre-loaded with security tooling and some best practices when it comes to system logging configurations: https://github.com/clong/DetectionLab</li>
   <li>vulnerable-AD - create a vulnerable active directory that's allowing you to test most of active directory attacks in local lab: https://github.com/WazeHell/vulnerable-AD</li>
   <li>ADLab - a tool created in PowerShell to quickly setup an Active directory lab for testing purposes.
 This tool can help setup a Domain controller and Workstation in a lab environment quickly and effectively: https://browninfosecguy.com/Active-Directory-Lab-Setup-Tool | https://github.com/browninfosecguy/ADLab</li>
   <li>Azure purple team lab by BLackHills InfoSec:  https://www.blackhillsinfosec.com/how-to-applied-purple-teaming-lab-build-on-azure-with-terraform/ | https://github.com/DefensiveOrigins/APT-Lab-Terraform </li>
   <li>Redcloud - a powerful and user-friendly toolbox for deploying a fully featured Red Team Infrastructure using Docker: https://github.com/khast3x/Redcloud </li>
   <li>BlueCloud - Cyber Range deployment of HELK and Velociraptor!
 Automated terraform deployment of one system running HELK + Velociraptor server with one registered Windows endpoint in Azure or AWS: https://github.com/iknowjason/BlueCloud</li>
   <li>Damn Vulnerable Functions as a Service: https://github.com/we45/DVFaaS-Damn-Vulnerable-Functions-as-a-Service</li>
+  <li>kali-purple - the ultimate SOC in a box: https://gitlab.com/kalilinux/documentation/kali-purple</li>
 </span>
   </p3>
   </ul>

-  <h3><b>Adversary/Threat Simulation</b></h3>
+  <h3><p><b>Adversary/Threat Simulation</b></p></h3>
   <ul>
     <p3>
     <span>